Business Valuation: Busting Common Myths

 Business conditions change due to changes in business structure, product offerings, management, financial arrangements, market, and other general economic conditions.
 These internal and external factors impact business prospects, leading to changes in business value.
 Consequently, buyers invest in a business’s perceived viability, its stability (present and future), and its ability to generate profits in the future.

-Moreover, irrespective of the business valuation approach used for valuation, it’s essential to know its history, management style, ownership structure, and financial records of past performance.
-Buyers perform quantitative analyses with financial ratio, growth, and margin ratios to know more about the company’s liquidity, profitability, rate of return, and more.
+Moreover, irrespective of the business valuation approach used, it’s essential to know the company’s history, management style, ownership structure, and financial records of past performance.
+Buyers perform quantitative analyses with financial ratios, growth, and margin ratios to learn more about the company’s liquidity, profitability, rate of return, and more.
 Industry benchmarks also act as reference points to understand how the company is performing compared to its peer companies.

 In short, buyers use past performance to serve as a predictor of future performance.